Rahul Gandhi on Kathua rape: ‘How can anyone protect the culprits of such evil?’

 Congress president Rahul Gandhi on Thursday commented on the rape and murder of an 8-year-old girl in Kashmir’s Kathua.
 Referring to the protests in defence of the accused, the Congress chief said that the Kathua incident is a crime against humanity.
 “How can anyone protect the culprits of such evil?
-What happened to Asifa at #Kathua is a crime against humanity.
+What happened… at #Kathua is a crime against humanity.
 It cannot go unpunished,” he said in a tweet.
 “What have we become if we allow politics to interfere with such unimaginable brutality perpetrated on an innocent child?”
 The Congress chief added.

-The incident of alleged rape and murder, and the demonstrations in defence of the accused has sent shockwaves across the country with politicians to celebrities demanding justice for the victim.
-Earlier in the day, speaking to media, Jammu and Kashmir Chief Minister Mehbooba Mufti said her government will not allow law to be obstructed in the matter.
+The incident of alleged rape and murder and the demonstrations in defence of the accused has sent shockwaves across the country with politicians to celebrities demanding justice for the victim.
+Earlier in the day, speaking to media, Jammu and Kashmir Chief Minister Mehbooba Mufti said her government will not allow the law to be obstructed in the matter.

 Tweeting on the incident, Mehbooba said, “The Law will not be obstructed by the irresponsible actions & statements of a group of people.
 Proper procedures are being followed, investigations are on the fast track & justice will be delivered.”